 Highway 19 East Improvement Project

-The expansion of Highway 19 will be a multi-phase, multi-year project and the work that is being done in 2017 is the first step.
+The expansion of Highway 19 will be a multi-phase, multi-year project.
 The overall plan is to increase Highway 19 to four lanes from Highway 60 to west of the QEII.

-In 2017, a 1.8 kilometre section of Highway 19 west of the QEII adjacent to the airport will be increased to six lanes to provide capacity for future development.
+The project also includes increasing to six lanes, a†1.8 kilometre section of Highway 19 west of the QEII adjacent to the airport to provide capacity for future development.

-Construction is anticipated to begin in spring 2017 and be open to traffic by fall 2018.
+Construction on the East portion began in spring 2017 and is expected to be open to traffic in Fall, 2018.
 The improvements will also include new traffic signals and illumination at Leduc Countyís 34th Street (Range Road 252) and the construction of a new intersection at 42nd Street.
 The new traffic signals and additional highway lanes will improve safety at these intersections for current and future traffic volumes.

 Disruption should be minimal and limited to speed reductions that will ensure the safety of motorists and grading crews.
 Traffic disruptions to the airport should be minimal.†